wrightgabriel0220/chocobot/README.md

     for an existing bot

 ### Installation
 Inside of your terminal, clone down this repository using Git, then navigate into it.
-From the root directory, run `docker compose up` to run the services in the included `docker-compose.yml` file.
+From the root directory, copy the .env.example file and fill in the environment variables, then run `docker compose up` to run the services in the included `docker-compose.yml` file.

 ## License
 [The Unlicense](https://github.com/wrightgabriel0220/chocobot/UNLICENSE.txt)